 Pep Guardiola, during his spell as Barcelona manager, once joked that he had run out of words to describe Lionel Messi, who is widely considered by many as the greatest footballer ever.

 To drive home this status, the acronym GOAT – which stands for ‘greatest of all time’ – follows Barça’s No.10 where ever he goes and has subsequently become a meme on social media.

-Despite entering his twilight years, the Rosario-born forward continues to amaze every football romantic.
+Despite entering his twilight years and looking set to leave Barcelona, handing in a transfer request, the Rosario-born forward continues to amaze every football romantic.

 Until now, the secret of Messi’s genius hasn’t been cracked.
 A decade ago – following his first Ballon d’Or success – he was kind enough to sum up his game, however.